dmitrycello/yaglpp/docs/USAGE.md

 	}
 } application;
 ```
 AFX-alike layout is rather experimental, and at the moment can be used only with a single class.
-But it could become very promising direction for development in the future.
+But it could become a promising trend in future development.

-### 7. Create YAGL++ project template
+### 8. Create YAGL++ project template
 At this point, it would be wise to save all performed work by creating a Visual Studio project template from the current project.
 Later, it would be possible to create a new project, without the need to set all required parameters.
 The template will work with the similar solution path layout.
 Download the [template icon](template_icon.png) and [template preview](template_preview.png) files, or use any other with transparent background.
 The source code could be reduced to the following:
 ```
 // main.cpp